currents-dev/cypress-debugger/README.md

   }
   ```

 - `browserLogs` - the browser logs at a moment in time.
+Only works with Chrome, Chromium, or Canary browsers.
 The data by connecting to the browser using [chrome-remote-interface](https://www.npmjs.com/package/chrome-remote-interface), a [Chrome Debugging Protocol](https://chromedevtools.github.io/devtools-protocol/) interface.
 The Chrome Debugging Protocol is connecting to the browser at `before:browser:launch` event.

 - `pluginMeta` - an object containing the data passed down to the `meta` field of the install optional, second parameter:
   ```js